 Homeschooling in a Dual-Purpose Room

 Welcome to our family front room slash dining room slash daily homeschool area!
 We have been homeschooling in a dual-purpose room for the past four years, and I have reorganized this room every summer to better combine its many functions.
-For starters, it’s […]
+For starters, it’s the first room you see when you walk in the […]

 Top Homeschooling Posts of 2013: Curriculum